timonweb/django-tailwind/docs/installation.md

 }
 ```

 Note that you may need to adjust those paths to suit your specific project layout.
-It is crucial to ensure that *all* of your HTML files (or files containing HTML content, such as `.vue` or `.jsx` files) are covered under the `purge` rule.
+It is crucial to make sure that *all* HTML files (or files containing HTML content, such as `.vue` or `.jsx` files) are covered by the `purge` rule.

-For more information on the `purge` setup, check out the *"Controlling File Size"* page of the Tailwind CSS docs: [https://tailwindcss.com/docs/controlling-file-size/#removing-unused-css](https://tailwindcss.com/docs/controlling-file-size/#removing-unused-css) - particularly the *"Removing Unused CSS"* section, although the entire page is a helpful reference.
+For more information about setting `purge`, check out the *"Controlling File Size"* page of the Tailwind CSS docs: [https://tailwindcss.com/docs/controlling-file-size/#removing-unused-css](https://tailwindcss.com/docs/controlling-file-size/#removing-unused-css) - particularly the *"Removing Unused CSS"* section, although the entire page is a useful reference.

 *The following applies to the `default` mode only.*
-To help speed up development builds, PurgeCSS is only run when you use the `python manage.py tailwind build` management command (creates a production CSS build).
+To speed up development builds, PurgeCSS only runs when you use the `python manage.py tailwind build` management command (creates a production CSS build).

-If you run *Tailwind CSS* in `jit` mode, you get an optimized build even in the development mode, and it happens at lightning speed.
+If you run *Tailwind CSS* in `jit` mode, you will get an optimized build even in development mode, and it happens at lightning speed.

-## `npm` executable path configuration
+## Configuration of the path to the `npm` executable

-*Tailwind CSS* requires you to have *Node.js* installed on your machine.
+*Tailwind CSS* requires *Node.js* to be installed on your machine.
-*Node.js* is a *JavaScript* runtime that allows running *JavaScript* code outside a browser.
+*Node.js* is a *JavaScript* runtime that allows you to run *JavaScript* code outside the browser.
 Most (if not all) of the current frontend tools depend on *Node.js*.

 If you don't have *Node.js* installed on your machine, please follow installation instructions from [the official Node.js page](https://nodejs.org/).

-Sometimes (especially on *Windows*), *Python* executable cannot find the `npm` binary installed in the system.
+Sometimes (especially on *Windows*), the *Python* executable cannot find the `npm` binary installed on your system.
-In this case, you need to set the `npm` executable path in *settings.py* file manually (*Linux/Mac*):
+In this case, you need to set the path to the `npm` executable in *settings.py* file manually (*Linux/Mac*):

 ```python
 NPM_BIN_PATH = '/usr/local/bin/npm'
 ```

-On *Windows* it might look like:
+On *Windows* it might look like this:

 ```python
 NPM_BIN_PATH = r"C:\Program Files\nodejs\npm.cmd"
 ```

-Please note that the path for `npm` executable in your system may be different.
-To obtain the `npm` path in your system, try running the `which npm` command in a terminal.
+Please note that the path to the `npm` executable may be different on your system.
+To get the `npm` path on your system, try running the command `which npm` in your terminal.